getanteon/anteon/README.md

 ## About This Repository

-This repository includes the source code for the Ddosify Engine, as well as the build images for Ddosify Self-Hosted.
+This repository includes the source code for the Ddosify Engine.
+You can access Docker Images for the Ddosify Engine and Self Hosted on <a href="https://hub.docker.com/u/ddosify" target="_blank">Docker Hub</a>.

 The [Engine Docs](https://github.com/ddosify/ddosify/tree/master/engine_docs) folder provides information on the installation, usage, and features of the Ddosify Engine.
 The [Self-Hosted](https://github.com/ddosify/ddosify/tree/master/selfhosted) folder contains installation instructions for the Self-Hosted version.
 To learn about the usage of both Self-Hosted and Cloud versions, please refer to the [this documentation](https://docs.ddosify.com/concepts/test-suite).